ShoneNairn/Currency-Converter/README.md

 # Currency-Converter
-API that returns currency conversions usinf Python  :)
+API that returns currency conversions using Python  :)